-Another purpose of this website is to help people make a Simple Will and other basic documents, such as a New York Power of Attorney, Health Care Proxy and Living Will, and a few other basic documents, for free.
+If you are looking for a simple Last Will and Testament, and other basic documents, such as a New York Power of Attorney, Health Care Proxy and Living Will, you can get them here for free.

 Another purpose of this website is to provide related information about other topics related to planning your Estate, such as how taxes might effect your legacy.

 If you need help completing a form, or advice on any matter concerning estate planning or probate, contact Richard Bryan Attorney, P.C. by email: firstname.lastname@example.org